Miss Victoria Lace

 She said her mentor Rick Crosby introduced her to so many people in New Hope, including New Hope’s Monica Rey.
 Victoria said Monica Rey was “the focus I used to stay polished as an entertainer.”

-Victoria said that from the first time she stepped foot in New Hope it gave her a warm welcomed feeling, adding, “whatever event or benefit there was the whole town came together for support.”
+Victoria said that from the first time she stepped foot in New Hope it gave her a warm welcoming feeling, adding, “whatever event or benefit there was the whole town came together for support.”

-There was no pressure for Victoria to be herself in New Hope and she said, “the community, and the town opened their arms and embraced me.
+There was no pressure for Victoria to be herself in New Hope and she said, “the community and the town opened their arms and embraced me.
 They saw me for what I had to offer and for that I was blessed.”

 Through her years, she has made so many friends in town she said she “couldn’t mention one without feeling like I left someone out.”
-She met friends from John & Peter’s, the Raven and being invited to countless dinner parties.
+She met friends from John & Peter’s, The Raven, and being invited to countless dinner parties.

 She would readily join in on all the fun events in New Hope, making trips from New York whenever she could.
 Even to this day, Victoria will come out for a visit, being attracted to the diversity of New Hope.